Lukas Klitten

-Lukas Sparre Klitten (born 1 May 2000) is a Danish professional footballer who plays as a left-back for Silkeborg IF, on loan from Serie B club Frosinone.
+Lukas Sparre Klitten (born 1 May 2000) is a Danish professional footballer who plays as a left-back for Hobro IK.

 Club career

 AaB

 On 20 September 2017, Klitten got his debut for the first team of AaB, where he came on the pitch from the bench with two minutes left for the final whistle.
 Klitten also sat on the bench in the Danish Superliga two times in that season.
 In the winter 2018, Klitten also participated in the first team training camp in Spain alongside his twin brother Oliver Klitten.

 Klitten got his Danish Superliga debut for AaB on 22 April 2019, in a match against Randers FC.
 Klitten played the whole 90 minutes of the game, and was also noted for an assist in the game, which they won 2-0.

 Klitten and his twin brother, Oliver, was promoted to the first team squad for the 2019–20 season.
 In April 2021, Klitten revealed to the media, that he would like to leave the club because he felt that AaB didn't believe in him.
 On 21 May 2021 it was confirmed, that he would leave the club on 30 June 2021, as his contract expired.